 - Doesn’t express emotions or feelings and appears unaware of others feelings

-- Also doesn’t point at or bring objects to share interest
+- Also doesn’t point at or bring objects to share the interest

 - Inappropriately approaches a social interaction by being passive, aggressive or disruptive